hth313/OS4/doc/secondary.rst

 Enabling the appropriate bank for secondary functions is done automatically once you have set up the secondary FAT structure.
-Switching back to the primary bank is done by calling the ``ENBNK1`` routine as defined by HP, it exists at page offset address ``FC7`` in the page.
-As HP only defined two bank switchers and this was later expanded to four, the layout is as follows:
+Switching back to the primary bank is done by calling the ``ENBNK1`` routine as defined by HP.
+It shall be  at page offset address ``FC7``.
+HP only defined two bank switchers and this was later expanded to four, the full layout is as follows:

 .. code-block:: ca65